 For home and cottage bakers

-Find the rules for your state in one place.
-Search any state, click in, and get a plain-English breakdown of what you can sell, where you can sell it, how to label it, and how much you can earn before you outgrow your home kitchen.
+Find the rules where you live in one place.
+Search a US state or the UK, click in, and get a plain-English breakdown of what you can sell, where you can sell it, how to label it, and how much you can earn before you outgrow your home kitchen.

 - ALAlabamaNo sales cap, online sales allowed, with required ACES food safety training.→